Allann/Modeller/docs/architecture/draft/06-ai-integration.md

 AI can generate definitions from natural language:

 ```
 User: "I need to track vehicle maintenance.
 A vehicle belongs to a
        depot and can have scheduled services.
 Each service has a
        date, type, and cost."

 AI generates:
-- Vehicle.entity.yaml
+- vehicle.entity
-- MaintenanceService.entity.yaml
+- maintenance-service.entity
-- ServiceType.enum.yaml
+- service-type.enum
-- ScheduleService.cmd.yaml
+- schedule-service.command
-- GetVehicleServices.query.yaml
+- get-vehicle-services.query
 ```

 ### 3. Validation